sudoTinaW/sudotinaw.github.io/_posts/2020-08-04-binary-tree.md

 - Recursive call the node's left and right tree. 递归调用左右子树
 - Use left and right subtree returning result to calculate final result.
 - The divide and conquer way usually has a return type because it needs to use left and right subtree's result.

-Most of the questions are combined with two ways.
-If we need to get some value through looking all nodes, we will use traversal.
-If we will get some value from left or right subtree's result, we will use divide and conquer.

 ### Problem